brick/brick/README.md

 Or just avoid blind `composer update` runs once your `composer.lock` file has been written.
 Update individual components instead when required, and only update `brick/brick` if needed.

----

-### Brick\Doctrine

-Doctrine type mappings and functions for Brick objects.

-### Brick\FileStorage

-A generic interface for file storage, with file system and Amazon S3 implementations.

-### Brick\FileSystem

-A collection of OO tools to interact with the file system.

-### Brick\Locale

-A collection of classes to handle countries, languages and currencies.

-### Brick\Validation

-Provides a `Validator` interface for validating strings, and a collection of validators.
-This is mostly used by the `Form` component, but can be used independently as well.